Krzysztof318/tailwindcss-container-queries/README.md

 A plugin for Tailwind CSS v3.2+ that provides utilities for container queries.
 This is fork of original repo https://github.com/tailwindlabs/tailwindcss-container-queries I modificated prefix '@' to 'qc-' so now it works better with Razor syntax and I changed default breakpoints to same as tailwind breakpoints.
+This version also have max and range modifiers.

 ## Installation